Part D—Comparative Clinical Effectiveness Research

 (A) In general.—The Institute shall establish a standing methodology committee to carry out the functions described in subparagraph (C).

-(B) Appointment and composition.—The methodology committee established under subparagraph (A) shall be composed of not more than 15 members appointed by the Comptroller General of the United States.
+(B) Appointment and composition.—The methodology committee established under subparagraph (A) shall be composed of not more than 15 members appointed by the Board.
 Members appointed to the methodology committee shall be experts in their scientific field, such as health services research, clinical research, comparative clinical effectiveness research, biostatistics, genomics, and research methodologies.
 Stakeholders with such expertise may be appointed to the methodology committee.
 In addition to the members appointed under the first sentence, the Directors of the National Institutes of Health and the Agency for Healthcare Research and Quality (or their designees) shall each be included as members of the methodology committee.

 (C) Functions.—Subject to subparagraph (D), the methodology committee shall work to develop and improve the science and methods of comparative clinical effectiveness research by, not later than 18 months after the establishment of the Institute, directly or through subcontract, developing and periodically updating the following: